 Faith-Based Board Leadership & Development Program Coaches #

 Alec Hill is president emeritus of InterVarsity Christian Fellowship USA.
 He has also served as dean of the School of Business and Economics at Seattle Pacific University and as a Regional Director for World Relief.
-He holds a law degree from the University of Washington and has served on numerous boards, including Christianity Today, the World Affairs Council, and the Union Gospel Mission.
-Alec teaches part-time at Regent College (Canada), mentors rising leaders, and is the author of two books, Just Business: Christian Ethics in the Marketplace and Living in Bonus Time: Surviving Cancer, Finding New Purpose.
-He lives with his wife, Mary, in the Seattle area and is the blessed survivor of a bone marrow transplant in 2015.
+He holds a law degree from the University of Washington and has served on numerous boards.
+Alec teaches part-time at Regent College (Canada), mentors rising leaders, and is the author of two books (on business ethics and surviving cancer).
+He enjoys tent camping, loves reading history, and is a long-suffering fan of the Seattle Mariners (this could be the year).

 Ed McDowell is the CEO of Warm Beach Camp Ministries.
 He also coaches and consults in the areas of Board Leadership and Development to bring fresh perspectives to perplexing situations.
 As a partner in the Alliance for Board Effectiveness, Ed believes that Boards control the bandwidth of what an organization pursues in response to its mission.
 He has 20+ years of experience working with Boards on issues of culture, governance, sustainability, and strategy.
 Ed is the author of a devotional series titled A Well-Planted Faith in an Uprooted Culture.
 The goal of his writing and speaking is to challenge people to have God’s word inform the way they live.
 Ed and his wife, Bev live on Camano Island, WA.
 To learn more about Ed’s consulting, or to contact him, visit: https://www.standpoint360.com.